Soft Language Prompts for Language Transfer: Experiments

 \paragraph{Task Representations.}

-In training task representations, we divided the training set into training and validation splits using 15\% of the records for validation, done only for the datasets that do not include a test set.
-In contrast, the original validation split is considered in that case as a test set.
-This is especially the case of the question answering and check-worthy claim detection tasks.
+In training task representations, we divided the training set into training and validation splits using 15\% of the records for validation, which was done only for datasets that do not include a test set and the original validation split was considered a test set.
+This is especially the case for the question answering and check-worthy claim detection tasks.
 Secondly, we preprocessed each dataset by transforming each record from the particular dataset into the text-to-text format employing prompt templates listed in Appendix~\ref{sec:prompts}.
-Finally, we trained task representations using the same training parameters across all tasks, with differences only between learning rates and weight decay for adapters and soft prompts.

-Besides distinctions in training parameters, the instruction used for training soft prompts differs across languages and tasks.
-These variations are due to the name of the language in which the answer is to be generated and based on the task that is LLM solving.
+Task representations in all configurations were trained using the same training parameters across all tasks, with differences only between learning rates and weight decay.\footnote{We employed only one seed due to computational and time limitations.
+However, we performed a check of the generalizability of the approach by training the task representation on the German version of the WikiANN dataset for NER using two additional seeds and evaluated cross-lingual transfer from German to six languages.
+The results are in Appendix~\ref{app:multiple-seeds}.} In addition, the instruction used for training soft prompts differs across languages and tasks.
+These variations are based on the language in which the answer is to be generated and the task that the LLM is solving.

-Task representations in all configurations were trained for 50,000 steps using only a single seed with a batch size of 32, saving and evaluating every 1,000 steps.\footnote{We employed only one seed due to computational and time limitations.
-However, we performed a check of the generalizability of the approach by training the task representation on the German version of the WikiANN dataset for NER using two additional seeds and evaluated cross-lingual transfer from German to all languages.
-The results are in Appendix~\ref{app:multiple-seeds}.} The best model was chosen based on the performance on the validation split with respect to the loss.
-For the classification task, we set the maximum number of tokens generated based on the predicted classes to minimize the problem when the LLM continues to generate the answer so that we are able to evaluate the LLM's performance correctly.
+The best model was chosen based on the performance on the validation split with respect to the loss.
+For classification tasks, we set the maximum number of tokens to generate based on the predicted classes.
+This minimizes the problem that the LLM continues to generate an answer and enables us to evaluate the LLM's performance correctly.
 Table~\ref{tab:hyperparameters} in Appendix~\ref{sec:hyperparameters} shows the exact parameters for training language and task representations.

 \paragraph{Evaluation.}